benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 It seems that there are two types of processes:

-- Those that can produce their intended result when carried out mentally.
+1. Those that can produce their intended result when carried out mentally.
-- Those that can't.
+2. Those that can't.

 What causes a process to belong to one or the other of these categories?
+Processes of the first type deal only with _symbol manipulation_, while processes of the second type need computer _hardware_ to do their job.
+For example, the `showDate` program is only useful if our computer has a display and an internal clock.

+I will call proceses of the first type (and their corresponding programs) _symbolic_, and processes and programs of the second type _effectful_.

 <!--